Teaching Jobs Overseas / JOYJOBS.COM

 All rights reserved © 1996-2020

 Most International Schools are PreK-12/ K-12 private entities.
-They serve the needs of the expatriate, business and diplomatic communities in their countries.
+They serve the needs of the expatriate and local communities in their countries.

-The international schools are located in virtually every country, some big cities have several international schools of various flavors and caliber (American or British international, IB World Schools, etc.)
+International schools are located in virtually every country, most big cities have several international schools of various flavors and caliber (American, British, Swiss, French, etc.)

 In addition there are US Department of Defense School (DoDEA) in 14 foreign countries.
 The DoDEA also recruits many support personnel ― secretaries, office workers, technicians.
 The British Ministry of Defense (MOD) also operates a network of overseas schools.
 Since no Canadian overseas bases exist any more, all Canadian international schools are private.

 Owenership.
 Is it a for-proft or a non profit?
 The proliferation of commercial for profit international school is a major change in the recent years.
 Most new startups are for-profit proprietary schools that are operated as commercial ventures.
 They may pay better but your experience is probably going to be more satisfying at the traditional not-for-profit schools subsidized by US embassies and parents.
 Whatever money they make they spend it on teacher salaries and school development.

 Curriculum Type: For example, if your qualifications and experience are related to the US school system, a school that employs a British National Curriculum (NC) will not be your best option.
 Fortunately, a lot of international schools employ the IB curriculum (International Baccalaureate).
 Once you are hired the IB training is usually provided by the school.

 Student population: the proportion of expatriate and national students makes a large impact on the school culture.
 Ideally, you want a mix of various nationalities with a meaingful presence of native speakers of English in the classroom.